Northville Public Schools » State & Federal Programs » Section 31a & Section 35j

 All students will demonstrate growth in literacy skills.

-a.
-All kindergarten through eighth grade students will demonstrate growth in
+1. All kindergarten through eighth grade students will demonstrate growth in

 literacy/proficiency in reading as measured by NWEA (target=at least 60%